azoth-lang/azoth.language.reference/src/with-expression.md

         try
         {
             defer if t.is_active => t.commit();
-            new yield; // Needed to force a call to begin? yield return;
+            init yield; // Needed to force a call to begin? yield return;
         }
         catch